infochimps-labs/ironfan/ELB.md

             disallowed_ciphers(%w[ AES128-SHA ])
             # PROTIP: The disallowed_ciphers call is usually unnecessary

+            # Enable the cross-zone load balancing feature so traffic is
+            # evenly distributed across servers regardless of their availability
+            # zone
+            cross_zone_load_balancing true

             # Health check that is made against ALL running instances
             health_check do
               ping_protocol       'HTTP'